royadeh/royadeh/README.md

 ---

-## 🚀 About Me
+## My Specialization

 - Passionate about building impactful AI solutions and advancing computer vision research
 - Experienced with Python, TensorFlow, PyTorch, and production ML pipelines
-- Interested in applying ML for healthcare, finance, and autonomous systems
+- Interested in applying ML for healthcare, finance, and marketing

 ---